dbeaubien/File_TableDelimited/README.md

 This component lets you hide away the complexity of loading the delimited file into an object with named attributes that align with the columns in the file.

 ## Features
-- The file can be tab-delmited, comma delimited, comma delimted with a custom separator
+- Files can be tab-delimited, comma delimited, comma delimited with a custom separator
-- The columns can be in any order
+- Columns can be in any order
-- The data within the columns is type casted
+- Data within each column can be type casted
 - Columns can be optional or required
 - Handle any EOL (e.g. CR, LF, CRLF)